Buckle up for a deep dive into the Honda Odyssey’s history!

 The Neutral Years: 2008

-While it inherited some of the brake problems that plagued its successors, it also benefited from Honda’s technological and safety advancements.
+While it inherited some of the brake issues that plagued its successors, it also benefited from Honda’s technological and safety advancements.
 The 3.5L J35A6 V6 engine, paired with a 5-speed automatic transmission, proved reliable.

 Trim levels ranged from LX to Touring, offering features like a sunroof, leather seating, and a rear-seat DVD entertainment system in higher trims.
 However, persistent issues with brakes and reduced but still present sliding door malfunctions kept the 2008 model from reaching the top tier.